• Contact Us

 The initiative also emphasises that abuse can occur in familiar environments and that all children, including boys, deserve protection, support, and belief.

-Dr. Loria-Mae Heywood, UNICEF Child Protection Specialist in Guyana was also quoted as saying that, “When families and communities are informed and respond appropriately, children are safer.
+Dr. Loria-Mae Heywood, UNICEF child protection specialist in Guyana, was also quoted as saying that, “When families and communities are informed and respond appropriately, children are safer.
 This campaign strengthens the link between awareness and action,” Dr. Heywood said.

-Noting that early intervention plays a critical role in protecting children and supporting justice processes, Mrs. Teshana Lake, Assistant Director of Public Prosecutions (ADPP) stressed the importance of prompt reporting of such serious matters to the Guyana Police Force.
-“Timely reporting in Sexual Offences helps to preserve evidence and it allows survivors to receive timely support,” she said.
+Noting that early intervention plays a critical role in protecting children and supporting justice processes, Mrs. Teshana Lake, Assistant Director of Public Prosecutions (ADPP), stressed the importance of prompt reporting of such serious matters to the Guyana Police Force.

 As part of the campaign, the public will also be invited to participate in a short anonymous survey online to help stakeholders better understand awareness levels and enhance child protection services.